glemiere/driftlock/assets/formatters/execute-step.md

 - Implement the described step **from scratch**, as if this is the first time it runs.

 Rules:
 - Only touch files explicitly referenced in the step description.
+In `fix_regression`, you may touch any files needed to resolve the regression (tests, imports, build failures), except excluded paths.
 - Apply exactly the requested structural/code changes; do not widen scope to “cleanup nearby code”.
 - Generate a **minimal unified diff** that:
   - adds/removes/modifies only what the step requires,